Network Traffic Analysis

 Document Processes and Findings: Document your network traffic analysis processes and findings to create a knowledge base for future reference, making it easier to identify patterns and trends.

-Embrace Collaboration: Encourage collaboration between network operations, security, and other IT teams.
+Embrace Collaboration: Encourage collaboration between network operations, security analysts, and other IT teams.
 Sharing insights and best practices can lead to a more efficient and secure network environment.

 Network Traffic Analysis for Your Entire Network, with Kentik

 Network traffic analysis is essential to effective network management, security, and optimization.
-By leveraging advanced tools like Kentik and implementing best practices, network operators can gain valuable insights into their networks, enabling them to make informed decisions that improve performance, security, and reliability.
+By leveraging advanced network traffic analysis tools like Kentik and implementing best practices, network operators can gain valuable insights into their networks, enabling them to make informed decisions that improve performance, security, and reliability.

 Before Kentik, network visibility monitoring had been dominated by single or multi-tier appliance architectures.
 But as network data volumes grew exponentially, the inadequacy of these legacy approaches to provide network-wide visibility became obvious.
 Kentik uses a big data engine running on a scale-out, back-end cluster infrastructure and is designed for SaaS consumption via Kentik’s web portal and APIs.
 By leveraging cloud efficiencies, Kentik delivers visibility across your entire network with data and analytics at a scale, speed, and affordability that previous designs can’t match.